 In order to install the anchor on the roof, you need to drive enough nails through the sheathing into the truss or into the rafter.

 Drive as many fasteners as needed – usually 16 penny nails – following the anchor’s guide pattern.
-Every anchor should come with instructions and guideline holes to show you where exactly should the fasteners be driven.
+Every anchor should come with instructions and guideline holes to show you exactly where the fasteners should be driven.

 Types of roof anchors:

-They are easy to install and obviously, more difficult to be removed since they’re placed under the shingles.
-They’re more corrosion-resistant, weather-resistant, and their discrete design won’t stand out from the street.
+02 Permanent Anchors: are designed to remain in one place permanently, being attached to the roof structure, underneath the shingles.
+They are easy to install and more difficult to remove since they’re placed under the shingles.
+They are more corrosion-resistant, weather-resistant, and their discrete design won’t stand out from the street.

 1. Temporary Roof Anchors